Proto4j/proto4j-redis/README.md

 A type-safe framework to turn a java interface into a database worker.
 For more information please visit [the documentation](https://proto4j.github.io/proto4j-redis/).

-This repository contains the source code for the `Redis module from `Proto4j`.
+This repository contains the source code for the `Redis` module from `Proto4j`.
 It is considered to be a development repository where changes can be made and features can be requested. `SQLFactory` implementation modules are provided in the `factories` directory.
+Currently, only SQLite and MySQL are provided.

 ## Download